-The listing of subtropical and temperate coastal saltmarsh as a Vulnerable ecological community under the EPBC Act in 2013 has strengthened the protection of existing sites.
-While the majority of key sites used by OBPs are conserved to some degree, some regions still experience unrestricted (and inappropriate) land use practises destroying important feeding grounds on which OBPs are reliant on (OBPRT, 2006a).
-Within the SW Victoria site complex, 63% of the area comprising the key sites is privately owned, 20% of the area making up the key sites within the Bellarine site complex is privately owned, 0.7% of the area within the key sites in the western Port Phillip Bay site complex is privately owned, 24% of the area within the key sites in the SW Gippsland site complex is privately owned.
-Continual site protection is required to prevent further reductions in suitable OBP habitat and food availability by inappropriate developments in the future.
+The listing of subtropical and temperate coastal saltmarsh as a Vulnerable Ecological Community under the EPBC Act in 2013 has strengthened the protection of existing areas of saltmarsh, with many key sites used by OBPs conserved to some degree.
+Nevertheless, some sites are on privately-owned land, and thus may experience unrestricted (and inappropriate) land-use practices, which may destroy important feeding grounds on which OBPs rely (OBPRT,

+2006a).
+The proportions of key sites in each of Victoria's OBP site complexes under private ownership are: south-western Victoria, 63%; Bellarine, 20%; western Port Phillip Bay, 0.7%; Western Port, 24%; and south-western Gippsland, 20%.
+However, CMAs are working with landowners to protect saltmarsh at a number of locations to lessen threats to the saltmarsh.
+Continued site protection is required to prevent further reductions in suitable OBP habitat and food availability by inappropriate development in the future.

-5.2 Small population size
+7.2 Small population size

-Small population sizes are more susceptible to extinction due to an increased vulnerability to demographic and genetic stochastic events.
-Genetic analysis of neutral markers indicates that the wild population suffered a substantial decline in genetic diversity in the early 1990s, losing approximately 25% of their genetic variation (Coleman & Weeks, unpubl. data).
-The declining population size has resulted in further reductions in genetic diversity in both the wild and captive populations with the effects of inbreeding depression increasing (Frankham et al., 2010).
-A recent review of Allee (small population) effects in Australian threatened birds, and the ecological, demographic and life-history traits which increase susceptibility to them, indicated that of all Australian threatened bird species, the OBP is adversely affected by the largest number of Allee effects (Crates et al., 2017).
-Continued loss of genetic diversity in both the wild and captive populations may result in further reductions in reproductive performance, reduced ability to adapt to environmental changes and a reduced lifespan (Frankham et al., 2010).
+Small populations are more susceptible to extinction due to an increased vulnerability to demographic and genetic stochastic events.
+Genetic analysis of neutral markers indicates that the wild population of OBPs suffered a substantial decline in genetic diversity in the early 1990s, losing approximately 25% of their genetic variation (Coleman & Weeks, unpubl. data).
+The declining population has resulted in further reductions in genetic diversity in both wild and captive populations, with the effects of inbreeding depression increasing (Frankham et al., 2010).
+A recent review of Allee (small population) effects in Australian threatened birds, and the ecological, demographic and life-history traits which increase susceptibility to them, indicated that of all threatened species of Australian birds, the OBP is adversely affected by the largest number of Allee effects (Crates et al., 2017).
+It is suspected that young OBPs making their first migration to the mainland have trouble identifying sites with appropriate habitat due to the absence of flocks of adult OBPs returning to those sites to attract them (i.e. conspecific cueing; DELWP, pers. comm.).
+Continued loss of genetic diversity in both wild and captive populations may result in further reductions in reproductive performance, reduced ability to adapt to environmental changes and reduced lifespan (Frankham et al., 2010).

-5.3 Predators and competitors
+7.3 Predators and competitors